mdlayher/ynl/Documentation/netlink/netlink-bindings.rst

 of a SET operation to which the kernel responds with just the netlink error code) ``request`` or ``response`` section can be skipped. ``request`` and ``response`` sections list the attributes allowed in a message.
-The list contains only the names of attributes from a space referred to by the ``attribute-space`` property.
+The list contains only the names of attributes from a space referred to by the ``attribute-set`` property.

 An astute reader will notice that there are two ways of defining sub-spaces.